johnhu25/PowerBI-Dashboards/Workplace Space Analysis/Workplace Space Analysis.md

 # Usage Trends & Patterns

-- With a 49% Check in rate this indicates that half of the spaces are not used, this causes wasted resources and reduced availability for employees that want to book.
+- With a 49% Check-in rate this indicates that half of the spaces are not used, this causes wasted resources and reduced availability for employees that want to book.
 - 9.5% cancellation rate may be good monitor if it is a healthy rate or too high.
-- Brazil had the highest check-ins due to having the most spaces but with only a 49% check in rate.
+- Brazil had the highest check-ins due to having the most spaces but with only a 49% check-in rate.
 - Netherlands had the lowest check-ins, which may indicate, lower engagement despite booking.
 - Under Maintenance (10%) and Vacant rate (15%) combined 25% is high which means only 75% of spaces are utilised.